 Step 1.
-Beat eggs yolks with sugar until foamy.
+Whisk eggs yolks with sugar until foamy.

 Step 2.
 In a small bowl of cold water sprinkle powdered gelatin and let bloom (or place gelatin sheets in cold water and let soak).

 Step 3.
 Add vanilla to milk and bring to a gentle boil.
 Then combine the whisked eggs and sugar with the milk.

 The traditional high-cuisine method involves a double boiler, but a simpler way is to temper the beaten egg yolks and then whisk them into the milk.

 Temper by adding a ladelful of the heated milk to the egg mixture, whisk to combine the two (see image sequence above) and then slowly add the tempered eggs to the milk (see below).

 Step 4.
 Add the bloomed gelatin into the custard while it is still warm.
 This will ensure that it melts into it and when it eventually begins to set there will not be any clumps, just a silky smooth texture.

 Step 5.
 Whip cream while the gelatin custard is cooling down (you can use the whisk attachment and bowl of a stand mixer).
 Fold in the whipped cream into room temperature custard, then transfer to molds (see “stickiness” tips below), cover with plastic and refrigerate.

 Let the Bavarian cream set for at least 6-8 hours.
 For best results let it set overnight or even a bit longer.
 Note that a smaller mold or dish will set faster than a larger one.
 If you poured the cream into a pie crust, definitely let it set overnight or longer.